Anushri-Rawat/question-paper-generator/readme.md

 2. Open a terminal.
 3. Navigate to the project directory.
 4. Run the command: `node app.js`.
-5. The generated question paper will be displayed in the terminal.
-6. Then go to http://localhost:3000/ to see the result.
+5. Then go to http://localhost:3000/ to see the result or the result will be displayed in the terminal.

 ## Technologies Used